-Our Favorite Blueberry Pancakes
+Easy Blueberry Pancakes

-These blueberry pancakes are light and fluffy and made entirely from scratch.
+These fluffy blueberry pancakes are light and made entirely from scratch.
 They’re not too sweet and are scented with vanilla, making them extra delicious.
 You can use fresh or frozen blueberries in our recipe.
 In the first step of the recipe, we mix milk and vinegar (or lemon juice) together.
 This is an easy way to mimic buttermilk.
 The acid reacts with the baking soda and makes the pancakes light and fluffy.
 Instead of mixing the milk and acid, you can substitute buttermilk.
 Or, if you would prefer to use baking powder, we’ve provided tips in the notes section below.

 *We call for unsalted butter in the recipe.
 You can use salted butter, but you may want to reduce the amount of salt used.